 April 19, 2016

-Advocates and experts who have dedicated their lives to the fight against HIV engage in a riveting discussion that explored how racial inequality and stigma have acted as barriers in the fight against AIDS.
+Advocates and experts who have dedicated their lives to battling HIV explored how racial inequality and stigma have acted as barriers in the fight against AIDS.

-Presented in conjunction with the exhibition Art AIDS America.
+Presented in conjunction with the exhibition Art AIDS America (Spring 2016).

 Robert Sherer and Kia Labeija | Artist Talks